matthewcpaul/mcp/_work/bubble-native-mobile-apps.md

 <div class="c-wrap__project c-wrap__project--preview" markdown=1>

 ### Publish a new version, or OTA update to both app stores
-With the current infrastructure of the Bubble platform, when you deploy a new version of your mobile app, both the web app and native mobile app is deployed at the same time.
-For native mobile, you can choose between an OTA (over the air) update, or a new version—in which you can choose major, minor, or patch, and Bubble handles the semantic versioning for you.
+With the current infrastructure of the Bubble platform, when you deploy a new version of your mobile app, both the web app and native mobile app are deployed at the same time.
+For native mobile, you can choose between an OTA (over the air) update or a new version—in which you can choose major, minor, or patch, and Bubble handles the semantic versioning for you.

 </div>